-Learning how to properly store grains long term is key to extending their shelf lives.
+Learning how to properly store grains long-term is key to extending their shelf lives.
 No matter your reason for building up your food storage, you still need to know the basics.
-Failing to properly prepare long term food storage in a survival setting,can mean you will face starvation!
+Failing to properly prepare long-term food storage in a survival setting can mean you facing starvation!

-Grains are one of the cheaper options for long term food storage.
-Grains are usually easily purchased in bulk, often coming in a food-grade bucket.
-Not all grains are suited for long term food storage.
+Grains are one of the cheaper options for long-term food storage, as they are usually easily purchased in bulk, often coming in a food-grade bucket.
+But not all grains are suited for long-term food storage.

 A large bag of rice can easily be purchased for around $10 or less.
-It will not be a hard hit to your monthly budget, but it can provide much-needed food for long term use.
+It will not be a hard hit to your monthly budget, but it can provide much-needed food for a long time.
 Even if you are not preparing for survival, storing for an emergency is beneficial.
-If you are hit by a natural disaster, having an emergency food supply can mean the difference between having dinner, and not eating at all.
+If you are hit by a natural disaster, having an emergency food supply can mean the difference between having dinner and not eating at all.

 - Hulled Oats

 If properly stored a soft grain will have a shelf life of 8 years.
 When storing with long-term emergency food supply in mind, it is possible to extend that shelf life up to 20 years.

 Soft grains are great, but hard grains are a better option for your emergency food supply.
 When stored correctly, they will produce a much longer shelf life than soft grains.
 A diverse group of hard grains will produce long-term foods worthy of culinary greatness.
 The best grains for long term storage are:

 - Durum Wheat